-Protein Intake & IGF-1 Production,
+Transcript: Protein Intake & IGF-1 Production

 The problem, of course, is that some of the new additions may be tumors.
 When you’re a fully grown adult, cell growth is something we want to slow down—not accelerate.
-So one might imagine the goal would be to maintain adequate, but nonexcessive overall protein intake, but wait a second.
+So one might imagine the goal would be to maintain adequate, but non-excessive, overall protein intake—but wait a second.

-Studies have found… no association between total protein intake and IGF-1 levels.
+Studies have found no association between total protein intake and IGF-1 levels.
 Doesn’t that just go against everything I just said?
 Ah, but these studies didn’t take into account animal versus plant protein.

-Higher IGF-1 levels were just associated with animal protein intake, in fact plant protein seemed to decrease IGF-1 levels.
-So no wonder there was no net effect of total protein intake.
+Higher IGF-1 levels were just associated with animal protein intake.
+In fact, the plant protein seemed to decrease IGF-1 levels.
+So, no wonder there was no net effect of total protein intake.
 Animal protein appears to send a much different signal to our livers than most plant proteins.
-So even those vegans eating the same amount of protein as meateaters, still had lower levels of the cancer-promoting hormone, IGF-1.
+So even those vegans eating the same amount of protein as meat-eaters still had lower levels of the cancer-promoting hormone, IGF-1.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.